-Beacon Interval - A beacon is a management frame used in wireless networks that transmitted periodically to announce the presence and provide information about a specific wireless network.
-The interval is the amount time between each beacon transmission.

-Default Value: 100 milliseconds (range: 25-1000)

-RTS Threshold - In the RTS/CTS function in wireless networks, a wireless device that needs to send data will need to send out a RTS (Request To Send) frame first, and the destination wireless device will need to send a response called a CTS (Clear to Send) frame.
-The RTS/CTS function is used to prevent wireless data traffic collisions.
+- Beacon Interval A beacon is a management frame used in wireless networks that transmitted periodically to announce the presence and provide information about the router's wireless network.
+The interval is the amount time between each beacon transmission. - Default Value:100 milliseconds (range: 25-1000) - RTS Threshold The Request To Send (RTS) function is part of the networking protocol.
+A wireless device that needs to send data will send a RTS before sending the data in question.
+The destination wireless device will send a response called Clear to Send (CTS).
 The RTS Threshold defines the smallest data packet size allowed to initiate the RTS/CTS function.